vitr-archive/valet4windows/README.md

 I see the benefits of only integration testing here.
 I would test each valet command and check the outcomes.
 Unfortunately, travis doesn't support Windows, so, I perform them manually on Windows machine.
 Later on, I may try https://ci.appveyor.com/

 ## Roadmap
+- [ ] demo how to install a certificate (so much fun:)
 - [x] fix larawhale names in readme
 - [ ] add actual tests
 - [ ] Combine `scan` with `park, forget, link, unlink`
 - [ ] Implement the same tests as for Mac and maybe some more
 - [x] Move caddy exec to bin, Caddyfile config to ~/.valet
+- [ ] Clean up all the OS X leftovers
+- [ ] update caddyserver (Latest release  v0.9.0), so broken((, filled the issue here https://github.com/mholt/caddy/issues/986
+- [ ] update valet drivers
+- [x] move the history into a standalone history file (see CHANGELOG.md)
-- [ ] Port all original mac Valet commands
+- [x] Port all original mac Valet commands
     - [x] domain
     - [x] fetch-share-url
     - [x] forget